 A PtypInteger32 property that specifies the number of messages in a folder, as computed by the message store.
 The value does not include FAI entries in the folder.
-For more details about FAI and non-FAI messages, see [MS-OXCMSG].
+For more details about FAI and non-FAI messages, see [MS-OXCMSG] section 1.3.2.